What year were you born?

 Calculate My Social Security Income

 At SmartAsset, we’re all about saving for retirement.
 We’re not saying you shouldn’t plan on getting Social Security benefits, but we are saying you shouldn’t plan on living exclusively off your Social Security benefits.
 These days there’s a lot of doom and gloom about Social Security’s solvency, or lack thereof.
-Luckily, a Social Security calculator allows you to have an estimate of your benefits.
+Luckily, a Social Security income calculator allows you to have an estimate of your benefits.

 Remember that Social Security benefits were never designed to make up a retiree’s entire income.
 Instead, they were meant to complement employer pensions and private savings.
 Of course, many people do find themselves in the position of having to live off their Social Security checks, but it’s best to do what you can to make sure that’s not you.